gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

      ./manage.py update_usernames

 Verify and Update user-name for a specific twitter user
-    ./manage.py update_usernames –user='twitter user-names
+    ./manage.py update_usernames - -user='twitter user-names'

 populate_uids
 --------------
-Twitter accounts have a unique uid associated with it.
+Its a depricated command.Twitter accounts have a unique uid associated with it.
 Each twitter user stored in SFM, is populated with its unique uid as well.
 This command fetches these uids using the twitter user-names.It is automated, and is signaled to execute whenever a new twitter user is added in the system.
-This command is now deprecated.

 streamsample
 ------------